arthurmde/api-spacex-backend/README.md

 check the implementation of `SatellitePosition.last_position_for` static method available in the [base module](api_spacex_backend/base.py).

-You may perform the query above through the CLI:

 ### Task 4 (Bonus)
 > Write some logic (via a combination of query + application logic, most likely) to fetch from the database the closest satellite at a given time T, and a given a position on a globe as a (latitude, longitude) coordinate.